 - IPO’s – Avoid buying into IPOs.
 IPOs are usually overpriced.
 However, if you were compelled to buy into an IPO, then analyze the IPO in the same 3 stage equity research methodology

 - Continued Learning – Understanding markets requires a lifetime effort.
 Always look at learning new things and exploring your knowledge base.

-I would like to leave you with 4 book recommendations that I think will help you develop a great investment mindset.
+I want to leave you with 4 book recommendations that will help you develop a great investment mindset.

 - The Little Book that Beats the Market – By Joel Greenblatt

 - The Little Book of Valuations – By Aswath Damodaran

 - The Little Book that Builds Wealth – By Pat Dorsey